Wheatland students set sail on cardboard boats for STEAM challenge

-Design criteria and constraints required the vessel to have sides and look like a boat.
-In other words, no raft or surfboard style vessels.
+Design criteria and constraints required their vessels to have sides and look like a boat.
+In other words, no raft or surfboard-style vessels.
 They had hold the weight of one team member, and use only recyclable materials and duct tape.

 After learning about the structure of cardboard, the various techniques to attach pieces, nuances of flag design and the important parts of a boat, students used the design process to create their craft.
 They formed groups of four to five and began making their models come to life with a real world performance objective with consequences — either the boat floats, or they get wet.